 For the next three weeks, Janet watched as the spot on her face scabbed over and bled repeatedly.
 Finally, her husband convinced her to go to the doctor.
 “He’s a firefighter, so he’s seen everything.
 I really thought the doctor was going to laugh that I came in for a zit,” she explains.
 To her disbelief, her doctor referred her to a dermatologist.
 “My primary care doctor said he was willing to bet I had basal cell carcinoma.
 The dermatologist confirmed it with a biopsy.
 I was shocked,” she says.
-(For those who want to know after hearing this story, here’s how to check for skin cancer.)
+Make sure you know the different skin cancer symptoms when you’re checking your own body.

-A tanning bed aficionada since her teens and an avid runner who disregarded sunscreen, Janet was especially susceptible to skin cancer—which happens to be the most common type of cancer.
+A tanning bed aficionado since her teens and an avid runner who disregarded sunscreen, Janet was especially susceptible to skin cancer—which happens to be the most common type of cancer.
 “I begged my mom to sign permission slips for tanning beds when I was 16, and I tanned before every vacation.
 Looking back, I’m not surprised I got it,” she explains.
+Tanning and not using sunscreen are just two common cancer risks—don’t ignore these surprising skin cancer risks either.

 After undergoing a separate surgery to remove a dime-sized chunk of her nose, Janet’s next stop was a plastic surgeon to restore her appearance.
 Her options were limited: “A skin graft isn’t desirable on the face because the color never matches,” she says.
 “My doctor said I wouldn’t be satisfied with it, and recommended the flap surgery instead.”
 For this procedure, the surgeon would transfer skin from a discrete spot on her forehead to patch her nose and then—prepare yourself—route a vein from her forehead to supply the patch until the skin can survive on its own.
 And that vein is left hanging from the forehead and connected to the nose in a sort of loop in front of her face.
 Janet asked her surgeon what the recovery was like.
 “He said that I could return [to work] after a few days, but most people take three weeks off to heal because they don’t want to leave the house looking that way,” she recalls.